-Animal Outlook is hoping criminal charges are brought against Tyson Foods, Tyson employees, the farm owner, and farm employees.
+Animal Outlook hoped criminal charges would be brought against Tyson, in addition to employees of the contract farm.
 In a 95-page legal complaint sent to Amelia County Animal Control on January 25, Animal Outlook argued Tyson (along with the contract farm and individuals associated with it) violated state animal cruelty and biosecurity laws because it claims Tyson’s employee knew — as the investigator documented on tape — about the poor conditions on the farm, yet the company continued to work with them.
 Animal Control brought it to the Commonwealth’s Attorney’s office, which then forwarded the complaint to the Virginia Attorney General’s office, according to Animal Outlook attorney Jareb Gleckel.

-The Amelia County commonwealth’s attorney didn’t return a request for comment.
+The Amelia County commonwealth’s attorney didn’t return a request for comment in May, before the charges were filed.
 The Virginia attorney general’s office declined to comment.
 In 2017, the Virginia attorney general prosecuted employees for cruelty to chickens at another Tyson contract grower.

 Animal rights groups have faced criticism, including from within the animal rights movement, for seeking criminal charges against mid- and low-level workers.
 Many such employees are socioeconomically vulnerable — often they’re low-income and/or undocumented immigrants — and aren’t responsible for creating factory farm conditions.